INTERSECT-training/packaging/_episodes/07-continuous-integration.md

   push:
     branches:
       - main
-  workflow_dispatch:
 ```

-This will run on all pull requests, pushes to main, and if manually started
-from the GitHub UI (workflow dispach).
-You can also specify specific branches for
+This will run on all pull requests and pushes to main.
+You can also specify
-pull requests instead of running on all PRs (will run on PRs targeting those
+specific branches for pull requests instead of running on all PRs (will run on
-branches only).
+PRs targeting those branches only).

 ## Running unit tests